Canyonlands National Park

 This administration halted an ongoing, stakeholder-driven process to create a Master Leasing Plan in the San Rafael Desert covering over 500,000 acres north of Canyonlands and Glen Canyon National Recreation Area.
 This effort would have provided protections to the Horseshoe Canyon unit of Canyonlands, which contains some of the oldest and most important rock art in North America.

 The plan also would have protected the Orange Cliffs of Glen Canyon National Recreation Area and sections of the Colorado River.
 Without a Master Leasing Plan, this land is now available for oil and gas leasing.
-In 2018, the administration offered 200,000 acres for lease within this region, threatening numerous resources within the park along with many of the outdoor recreation-driven businesses in the region.
+Additionally in May 2020 administration just announced that it plans to offer almost 100,000 acres for lease this year within miles of Arches and Canyonlands, threatening to industrialize the landscape.
+The leases would alter the parks beyond recognition.
+Fortunately, thanks to the hard work of NPCA and advocates across the country, the administration announced that it will not offer the leases.

 Outdoor recreation economy